cloudposse/atmos/website/docs/design-patterns/layered-stack-configuration.md

 - Allows splitting the components into layers.
 Each layer can be managed and modified independent of the other layers, possibly by different people or teams

+- Allows importing only the required layers into the top-level stacks (only the groups of components that need to be provisioned in the stacks)

 - Makes the configurations easier to understand